Who To Ask

 • Current staff from the agency or school that supports the person

-It is not necessary that board members have expertise in a specific area of disability or support services; these can be learned or purchased from others.
-The important gifts that Microboard members bring to the society is their relationship, knowledge of, and commitment to the person.
+Board members don’t need to have expertise in a specific area of disability or support services; these can be learned or purchased from others.
+The important gifts that Board members bring are their relationships, knowledge, and commitment to the person.

-• 5 to 8 people keeps it personal, yet dynamic
+• Five to eight people keep it personal, yet dynamic.

 If the Microboard is going to access funding, someone who is paid directly by the Microboard cannot sit on that board.
-We consider this a conflict of interest that is just too difficult to manage.
+We consider this a conflict of interest.